 Lyn is immensely loved by her enormous family, including children, grandchildren, great-grandchildren, stepchildren, step-grandchildren, and step-great-grandchildren.
-She’s known as “Grandma the Great” at home, and her home is testament to a life well lived.
+She’s known as “Grandma the Great” at home, and her home is a testament to a life well lived.
 Lyn has a wall covered in Wilde twins memorabilia, which was put together by her second husband, Dwight.
 The photos and captions read like a “who’s who” of old Hollywood.
 She is showcased laughing with Judy Garland, standing alongside Fred Astaire, singing with Bob Crosby, posing with Mickey Rooney, and so many more.
 Scrawled onto a framed album page is the following message from her days at the Palmer House: “To two of the cutest twins I have ever seen—Lee and Lyn.
 Sincerely, Frank Sinatra.”

 But it’s easy to see that Lyn is most proud of her family and her dream come true.
-With 93 years of wisdom that come with love, faith, hard work, and dedication to her family and talents, Lyn’s message is simple: “Make plans, believe in them, and make them happen.
+With 93 years of wisdom that comes with love, faith, hard work, and dedication to her family and talents, Lyn’s message is simple: “Make plans, believe in them, and make them happen.
 Most importantly, have fun.
 Time passes so quickly.”